KatarinaLang/codepub-quiz/README.md

 Otherwise, just use TBD!
 [React playground](https://codesandbox.io/s/quiz-app-bziuiv).

-[The final branch]() TBD! has the final game that we play at the end of the workshop.
+[The final branch](https://github.com/KatarinaLang/codepub-quiz/tree/final) has the final game that we play at the end of the workshop.

 The template consists of multiple React TypeScript files, where each file represents a [**React component with props**](https://reactjs.org/docs/components-and-props.html).
 - The `App.tsx` component routes the path  `/` to the `home.tsx` component and `quiz/:id` to the `quiz.tsx` component.